Hardeman County License Hearing Guide

 After Criminal Case Concludes

-• Classes/Programs That Must Be Completed: Completing any required alcohol and drug education programs or treatment programs.
+• Classes/Programs That Must Be Completed: You may also be required to complete an alcohol and drug education program or other court-ordered programs.

 Special Programs